Improved Generalization Bounds for Adversarially Robust Learning: Introduction

-All of our results based on a robust learning model for binary classification suggested by \citet{FeigeMS15}.
-The works of \citet{DBLP:conf/soda/MansourRT15,FeigeMS15,FeigeMS18} consider {\em robust inference} for the binary and multi-class case.
+All of our results based on a robust learning model for binary classification suggested by \citet{feige2015learning}.
+The works of \citet{mansour2014robust,feige2015learning,feige2018robust} consider {\em robust inference} for the binary and multiclass case.
 The robust inference model assumes that the learner knows both the distribution and the target function, and the main task is given a corrupted input, derive in a computationally efficient way a classification which will minimize the error.
 In this work we consider only the learning setting, where the learner has only access to an uncorrupted sample, and need to approximate the target function on possibly corrupted inputs, using a restricted hypothesis class $\H$.

-The work of \citet{Globerson:2006:NTT:1143844.1143889} and its extensions \citet{NIPS2007_3218,Dekel:2008:LCM:1390156.1390184} discuss a robust learning model where an uncorrupted sample is drawn from an unknown distribution, and the goal is to learn a linear classifier that would be able to overcome missing attributes in future test examples.
+The work of \citet{globerson2006nightmare} and its extensions \citet{teo2008convex,dekel2010learning} discuss a robust learning model where an uncorrupted sample is drawn from an unknown distribution, and the goal is to learn a linear classifier resilient against missing attributes in future test examples.
 They discuss both the static model (where the set of missing attributes is selected independently from the uncorrupted input) and the dynamic model (where the set of missing attributes may depend on the uncorrupted input).
-The model we use \citep{FeigeMS15} extends the robust learning model to handle corrupted inputs (and not only missing attributes) and an arbitrary hypothesis class (rather than only linear classifiers).
+The model we use \citep{feige2015learning} extends the robust learning model to handle corrupted inputs (and not only missing attributes) and an arbitrary hypothesis class (rather than only linear classifiers).

 There is a vast literature in statistics, operation research and machine learning regarding various noise models.
 Typically, most noise models assume a random process that generates the noise.
-In computational learning theory, popular noise models include random classification noise \citep{Angluin1988} and malicious noise \citep{Valiant:1985:LDC:1625135.1625242,Kearns93learningin}.
+In computational learning theory, popular noise models include random classification noise \citep{angluin1988learning} and malicious noise \citep{valiant1985learning,kearns1993learning}.
 In the malicious noise model, the adversary gets to arbitrarily corrupt some small fraction of the examples; in contrast, in our model the adversary can always corrupt every example, but only in a limited way.

-Other motivating applications such as spam messages detection, web spam detection, computer intrusion detection, fraud detection, network failure detection, noisy bio-sensors measurements, and many more can be found in \citet{Laskov:2010:MLA:1860716.1860719}.